 User & Use Cases

-Besides planning, customers mainly use SAP BPC for standard/enterprise reporting (71 percent), ad hoc query and reporting (69 percent), basic data analysis (64 percent) and financial consolidation (64 percent).
-26 percent of respondents plan to use it for advanced analysis in the future.
+Besides planning, customers mainly use SAP BPC for standard/enterprise reporting (61 percent), ad hoc query and reporting (52 percent) and financial consolidation (50 percent).
+24 percent of respondents plan to use it for advanced analysis in the future.
 SAP BPC targets large and mid-sized companies across all industries.
-70 percent of our sample of SAP BPC customers come from large companies (more than 2,500 employees) with a median of 150 users (including 75 using planning functionality).
-However, the impressive mean of 516 users (341 for planning) indicates there are also several significantly larger implementations.
-64 percent of SAP BPC users are planning users – very close to the survey average of 65 percent – reflecting the fact that SAP BPC is essentially an integrated planning and financial consolidation tool.
+73 percent of our sample of SAP BPC customers come from large companies (more than 2,500 employees) with a median of 150 users (including 150 using planning functionality).
+However, the impressive mean of 640 users (549 for planning) indicates there are also several significantly larger implementations.
+80 percent of SAP BPC users are planning users – significantly above the survey average of 66 percent – reflecting the fact that SAP BPC is essentially a planning tool with integrated financial consolidation functionality.

 Current vs. planned use (besides planning)